Devoted to providing Orlando with excellent legal representation.

 There are many estate planning tools to help avoid these unintended consequences.
 When evaluating and formulating an estate plan it is important to discuss how you want your property to pass to the next generation and the potential estate taxes that may be involved with the transfer.
 Regardless of the size of your estate, it is imperative that you have an estate plan that will provide guidance to your family and loved ones in order to avoid family disputes and provide the necessary financial resources for your family after you are gone.
 At the DeWitt Law Firm, we review and draft all documents necessary to create an estate plan, including simple wills, revocable and irrevocable trusts, certificates of trust, living wills, powers of attorney, and advanced medical directives.

-If you do not have a will or a trust, then the inheritance laws (laws of intestacy) determine how your property will be distributed.
+Without a simple will or a trust, the inheritance laws (laws of intestacy) determine how your property will be distributed.
 If you have no heirs that qualify for distribution according to state law, then your assets will be taken by the state.
-That is why it is important to have an estate plan even if you have no immediate relatives.
-An estate plan gives you the option to give your assets to whomever you choose.
-Otherwise, the state will choose for you.
+Even if you have no immediate relatives, it is important to have an estate plan in place to avoid your property being put into the hands of the state.
+An estate plan gives you the option to give your assets to whomever you choose and protect your assets after you are gone.

 Additionally, a will and a trust, may help avoid or expedite the probate process.
 Probate is the process where the courts oversee the orderly distribution of the assets of an estate.
 The probate process can be long, complex, and expensive.
 Planning ahead of time to help minimize the probate process may help your family avoid headaches down the road as well as expensive legal fees.
 It is important to note that you must have both a will and a trust to avoid the probate process.
 A common misconception is that a will alone can avoid probate.
 This is simply incorrect.
 Additionally, if the trust is never properly formed or funded, your estate may still end up in probate and be the subject of a lengthy and complex probate process.